fizzle77/JAFDTC/doc/README.md

 The *System List* provides the systems that make up the configuration.
 Each system has an associated icon.
 The color of the icon indicates the state of the system: blue icons mark systems whose configuration has changed from defaults, white icons mark systems that have not been changed.

+> JAFDTC uses the system highlight color; if you change it, the blue icons may be a different
+> color based on your choice.

 A small gold dot marks those systems that are linked to other configurations.

 > A white icon with a gold dot indicates a system that is linked to another configuration
-> in which the system has not been changed.
+> in which the system has not been changed from defaults.

 Clicking on a row in this list changes the system editor to the right to edit the selected system.